emca-it/OP5-Documentation/README.md

 We follow the Pandoc Markdown standard since we're using pandoc to render the `.md` files into something useable.

+### Markdown Notes

+- There is not a standard.
+Each renderer will create pages which are slightly different.
+- Whitespace is significant, for better or worse...
+Mostly worse.
+Whitespace at the beginning of a line controls the text's indention and which group it is considered a part of, and pandoc counts in groups of 4.
+0-3 space is considered on the same level, 4-7 is the next level, and so on.
+- Anything on the same level in a numbered list will break the numbering sequence.
+Text, figures, tables, code, etc. needs to be indented to the next level to make sure the numbering sequence continues.

 ### Table of Contents

 Pandoc keys off of the headings in the Markdown files to create the table of contents (ToC).